StefanoPenazzi/chameleonQuant/README.md

 <h1>First step into the jungle</h1>
 <div align="justify">
 No one would step into the jungle without a survival kit!  chameleonQuant helps you in this, providing you  a basic survival tool kit and a framework to support you in developing your own tools.
-A good understanding of the basic tools will help you to familiarize with the framework and its components, test a few preimplemented indicators and strategies, and unleash your creativity in developing amazing new strategies.
+A good understanding of the basic tools will help you to familiarize with the framework and its components, test a few preimplemented indicators,  strategies, etc, and unleash your creativity developing new ones.
 </div>
 <h3>Your basic survival kit</h3>